TrenchBroom/TrenchBroom/app/resources/documentation/manual/index.md

 If you have selected a single brush that belongs to an entity or group, and you wish to select every other object belonging to that entity or group, you can choose #menu(Menu/Edit/Select Siblings).
 The same effect can be achieved by left double clicking on a brush that belongs to an entity or group.
 The menu command #menu(Menu/Edit/Select by Line Number) is useful for diagnostic purposes.
 If an external program such as a map compiler presents you with an error message and a line number indicating where in the map file that error occured, you can use this menu command to have TrenchBroom select the offending object for you.

+#menu(Menu/Edit/Select Inverse) will invert the selection, i.e. selecting everything that is currently unselected (excluding hidden and locked objects).

 Finally, you can deselect everything by left clicking in the void, or by choosing #menu(Menu/Edit/Select None).

 ## Selecting Brush Faces